jackastley/InventiTrack-Prototype/README.md

 # InventiTrack
 ## A full stack data collection and visualisation web application

 This prototype application was created to enable staff to track their productivity and wellbeing day-by-day to gain insights into the factors that influence how they feel at work.
-This was only used as a proof-of-concept and has limited functionality in this earlier form.
+Note: this is an early proof-of-concept version of the application.

 It uses React and Bootstrap for the frontend functionality and design, NodeJS and Express for the API, PostgreSQL for the database, and Docker for containerisation and deployment.